 Orlando, Florida.
 A city that’s renowned for its theme parks, cool downtown area and thriving tourism.

-While my sister and I were travelling around the US in 2016, we naturally had to add Orlando onto the list.
+While my sister and I were travelling around the US in 2016, we naturally had to add Orlando to the list.

-And let’s just get one thing straight before we dive in to the top things to do in Orlando as an adult.
-This post is going to be extremely Harry Potter heavy.
+Let’s just get one thing straight before we dive in to the top things to do in Orlando as an adult.
+This section is going to be extremely Harry Potter heavy.

 Sorry, not sorry.